Stocks slump again. This time, it's retailers such as Target spooking investors

 "Throughout the quarter, we faced unexpectedly high costs, driven by a number of factors, resulting in profitability that came in well below our expectations, and well below where we expect to operate over time," Target Chairman and CEO Brian Cornell said in a statement accompanying the earnings report.

-Target shares slumped over 25%, heading to its worst performance in percentage terms since the 1987 stock crash.
+Target slumped by almost 25% for its worst performance in percentage terms since the 1987 stock crash.

 Walmart is also under pressure